Saint Macdara's Island: Location

-St. Macdara’s Island is located on a 60-acre (24.5 ha) granite mountain island off the coast of Connemara, 6 km west-southwest of Carna.
+The island is located on a 60-acre (24.5 ha) granite mountain island off the coast of Connemara, 6 km west-southwest of Carna.

 History

 Saint Sinach Macdara, patron saint of seafarers, is believed to have built a wooden church on the island in the sixth century.
 It was replaced by the present stone building in the 10th century.
 The roof stones were cut to mimic wood shingles.

 Local fishermen traditionally dipped their sails three times while passing the island.

 A wooden statue of the saint was paid special reverence by locals; in an act of iconoclasm the Archbishop of Tuam ordered it buried.